steveage/phase-3-code-challenge-additional/README.md

 + DriveIn#available_movies
-  + returns a hash with a top level key for every available movie, each key will point to a hash with a key of 'available_spots', which points to the amount of spots available at that screening as well as a key of 'people_watching' that points to the amount of people watching the movie.
+  + returns a hash with a top level key for every available movie, each key will point to a hash with a key of 'available_spots', which points to the amount of spots available at that screening as well as a key of 'people_watching' that points to the total number of people watching the movie.

   Ex:
   ```